chenlinear/chenlinear.github.io/content/posts/20230929-safety-issue-of-metaverse.md

 I read about this meme somewhere:

->- Me: My dad says you steal users' personal information.
+>- Me: My dad says you spy on people.
 >- Mark Zuckerberg: He's not your dad.